5Stygian/dotfiles/README.md

 # dotfiles
 This is a quirky little collection of all my dotfiles
-I hope you enjoy the characterizations I wrote for each command in the .bashrc at 1 AM
+I hope you enjoy the quirky characterizations I wrote for each command in the .bashrc at 1 AM